SamTV12345/PodFetch/README.md

 ## Search for podcasts
 You can search for podcast episodes by hitting CTRL+F and typing any word that might appear in the description or title of the podcast episode you want to listen to.

+## Internationalization
+Podgrab is currently available in English and German.
+If you want to add a new language you can do so by adding a new file to the `i18n` folder and adding the translations to the file.

 # Roadmap

 - [x] Add podcasts via Itunes API